Weekly update

 A message from Steve

-For the week of June 2-8, we completed 99% of our 2,769 scheduled sailings.
+For the week of Sept.
+22-28, we completed 99.2% of our 3,113 scheduled sailings.
 This figure is separate from on-time performance.
-Of the 31 cancellations, 14 were due to vessel-related issues, six because of weather, five were for schedule resets (when a boat is so far behind schedule, we cancel a sailing to get it back on schedule, providing predictability for customers), four due to crewing, one because of an emergency and one for other miscellaneous reasons.
+Of the 25 cancellations, 20 were due to vessel-related issues, four for schedule resets (when a boat is so far behind schedule, we cancel a sailing to get it back on schedule, providing predictability for customers) and one because of other miscellaneous reasons.

 Customer kudos